7 Creepy Works from Francisco Goya’s ‘Los Caprichos’ Series

-The unsettling works in question belong to Goya’s “Los Caprichos” series, which he began sketching shortly after becoming ill in 1792.
-The illness sparked a wave of creativity that led to the darker style seen in “Caprichos.”
+Goya wasn’t afraid to be creepy, especially in his famous “Los Caprichos” series, which he began sketching shortly after becoming ill in 1792.
+That illness sparked a wave of creativity that led to the decidedly darker style the artist would display in “Caprichos.”

-The result was 80 plates completed between 1797 and 1799—graphic works that critique both Spain’s culture and humanity in general.
-Throughout the series, Goya makes trenchant political commentary and references to witchcraft accompanied by bizarre and disturbing imagery—perfect for Halloween.
+His “Los Caprichos” etchings are made up of 80 plates completed between 1797 and 1799—graphic works that critique both Spain’s culture and humanity in general.
+Throughout the series, Goya makes trenchant political commentary and references to witchcraft accompanied by bizarre and disturbing imagery.

-As an added bonus, we’ve included Goya’s commentary on the symbolism and significance of each image—taken from his “Prado manuscript.”
+As an added bonus, we’ve included Goya’s commentary on the symbolism and significance of each image—taken from the artist’s own “Prado manuscript.”

 Aguarda que te Unten